(Last Updated on : 04/05/2018)

 Lord Jagannath is believed to be a deity form of Lord Krishna

 .
-The later two images are also devoid of hands and feet.
-These three images are worshipped in all the Jagannath temples, situated mostly in the eastern part of India.
 The oldest and most famous Jagannath idol is in the Jagannath Temple of Puri

-takes place.
-It is one of the four Holy 'Dhamas' of India including temples at Rameshwaram, Dwaraka, and Badrinath.
+.
+It is one of the four Holy Dhamas

 Legends about Lord Jagannath

-There are two traditional stories associated with the deity of Jagannath.
-In the first story Lord Krishna appeared before King Indradyumna
+A traditional story is associated with the deity of Jagannath.
+Lord Krishna appeared before King Indradyumna

 and ordered him to carve a deity from a log that he would find washed up on the seashore.
 A mysterious old Brahmin